Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: INTRODUCTION

 To overcome the limitation of the state-of-the-art methods, we propose an online role allocation strategy, that can assign actions among the agents of the team according to the physical human-worker status.
-The main contribution of the method is twofold: \begin{itemize} \item The integration of human joint-level status indicator, that we called \textit{kinematic wear}, that can account for the usage of each joint during the execution of an assembly task.
-Such an indicator can be estimated with different ergonomics assessment methods. \item The introduction of online role allocation within the AOG framework, that, at each step of the assembly task, provides the next action and the allocated worker, as a result of an optimization algorithm AO*. \end{itemize} The performances of the method are investigated with simulations that aim to evaluate its time complexity and with a proof-of-concept assembly.
+The main contribution of the method is twofold: \begin{itemize} \item The introduction of online role allocation within the AOG framework, which, at each step of the assembly task, provides the next action and the allocated worker, as a result of an optimization algorithm AO*. \item The integration of human joint-level status indicator, which we called \textit{kinematic wear}, can account for the usage of each joint during the execution of an assembly task of lightweight pieces.
+Such an indicator can be estimated with different ergonomics assessment methods.
+Nevertheless, the framework can be paired also with other metrics representing human risk, task performance, etc. \end{itemize} The performances of the method are investigated with simulations that aim to evaluate its time complexity, and with a proof-of-concept assembly.
 The results show the potential of the strategy in preventing risky actions during human-robot cooperative industrial tasks.